nunofachada/perfandpubtools/README.md

 The [perfstats] function can also be used to generate scalability plots.
-For this purpose, the computational size, `csize`, must be specified in each implementation spec, and the first parameter of [perfstats] should be a value between 1 (linear plot) and 4 (log-log plot), as shown in the following code
+For this purpose, the computational size, `csize`, must be specified in each setup, and the first parameter of [perfstats] should be a value between 1 (linear plot) and 4 (log-log plot), as shown in the following code snippet:
-snippet:

 ```matlab
 % Specify implementations specs for each model size, indicating the csize key